History of NBC: Tartikoff's turnaround

 Fred Silverman eventually resigned as entertainment president in the summer of 1981.
 Grant Tinker, a highly regarded producer who co-founded MTM Enterprises with his former wife Mary Tyler Moore, became the president of the network while Brandon Tartikoff became the president of the entertainment division.
 Tartikoff inherited a schedule full of aging dramas and very few sitcoms, but showed patience with promising programs.
 One such show was the critically acclaimed Hill Street Blues, which suffered from poor ratings during its first season.
 Rather than canceling the show, he moved the Emmy Award-winning police drama from Steven Bochco to Thursdays, where its ratings improved dramatically.
 He used the same tactics with St. Elsewhere and Cheers.
 Shows like these were able to get the same ad revenue as their higher-rated competition because of their desirable demographics, upscale adults ages 18–34.
 While the network claimed moderate successes with Gimme a Break!, Silver Spoons, Knight Rider, and Remington Steele, its biggest hit during this period was The A-Team, which, at 10th place, was the network's only program to rank in the Nielsen Top-20 for the 1982–83 season, and ascended to fourth place the following year.
-These shows helped NBC through the disastrous 1983–84 season, which saw none of its nine new fall shows gaining a second year.
+These shows helped NBC through the disastrous 1983–84 season, which saw none of its nine new fall shows gaining a second year, with only three mid-season entries –Night Court, Riptide and Double Trouble– returning for the following season.

 In February 1982, NBC canceled Tom Snyder's The Tomorrow Show and gave the 12:35 a.m. time slot to 34-year-old comedian David Letterman.
 Though Letterman was unsuccessful with his weekday morning talk show effort for the network (which debuted on June 23, 1980), Late Night with David Letterman proved much more successful, lasting for 11 years and serving as the launching pad for another late-night talk franchise that continues to this day.